 So what’s my point?

-My point is to not be greedy when it comes to making extra money on popular weekends.
+This is my point: don’t get greedy when it comes to making extra money on popular weekends.

 Yes, you should increase your prices according to demand.
 That’s one of the reasons I recommend using a dynamic pricing tool like Wheelhouse – it adjusts everything for you so that you don’t have to.